-The players that we’re working with right now are Anne Marie Saulnier, who leads ECPAR, Tim Reeve who leads the Canadian Collaboration for Sustainable Procurement, Jo-Anne St. Godard who leads Recycling Council of Ontario, Sandra Hamilton, who is working with Ontario Public Buyers Association, as well as Leor Rothschild who leads Canadian Business for Social Responsibility.
+The players that we’re working with right now are Anne Marie Saulnier, who leads ECPAR, Tim Reeve who leads the Canadian Collaboration for Sustainable Procurement, Jo-Anne St. Godard who leads Circular Innovation Council, Sandra Hamilton, who is working with Ontario Public Buyers Association, as well as Leor Rothschild who leads Canadian Business for Social Responsibility.

 We’re looking at procurement at every level of government.

 Jury: What’s your strategy for making this collaboration work?